mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/client_side_customisations/index.md

 	- selected_tipo_ids: this is an array that contains the selected tipo ids.
 	- additional_tipo_name: if there is additional data that action requires specify the name here.
 	- additional_tipo: supply the additional data here.
-	// return tipo_response; //result from the server is supplied back to the caller.
+	// return tipo_response(as a promise); //result from the server is supplied back to the caller.

 ## ``` routeTo(url) ```